-This is a variation of the push up test, in which the participant attempts to do as many push ups as they can, with no time limit.
-See more about other push up tests.
+The push-up is a common test of upper body strength.
+This is a variation of the push-up test, in which the participant attempts to do as many push-ups as they can, with no time limit.
+See more about other push-up tests.

-- scoring: The maximum number of correctly performed push ups is recorded.
+scoring: The maximum number of correctly performed push-ups is recorded.
 There are some individuals who can do a lot of consecutive pushups, so it may be appropriate to have a maximum that when it is reached the participant stops the test.
-See push up records to see what people are capable of doin.
+See push-up records to see what people are capable of doing.